-- 1. Students shall always follow the instructions and directions of the bus driver. - 2.
-Students or parents escorting riders to the bus stop shall arrive five minutes ahead of the scheduled stop time.
+1. Students shall always follow the instructions and directions of the bus driver.

-- 3. Students shall stand in a safe manner where the bus normally stops and wait quietly for the approaching bus.
+- 2. Students or parent/guardians escorting riders to the bus stop shall arrive five minutes ahead of the scheduled stop time. - 3.
+Students shall stand in a safe manner where the bus normally stops and wait quietly for the approaching bus.
 When near a bus, students shall stay clear of the 12-foot Danger zone that surrounds the bus. - 4.
 Students shall respect the rights of others.
 Stay off private property. - 5.
 Students shall enter the bus in an orderly manner, go directly to their seats, fasten seatbelts (if the bus is so equipped) and remain seated while the bus is in motion. - 6.
 Students shall not obstruct the aisle with their legs, feet, or other objects. - 7.
 No luggage backpacks, or other objects shall block the back-emergency exit window. - 8.
 Students shall refrain from making noise while the bus is at a railroad crossing (so that the bus driver will be able to listen for approaching trains) and always refrain from behavior that distracts the driver.
 (Ex.
 Loud talking, laughing, yelling, singing, whistling, scuffling, throwing objects, standing or changing seats.) - 9.
 Students shall not put hands, arms, head or any part of their body out of the bus window, nor throw any objects from the bus. - 10.
 Students shall not litter the interior of the bus nor tamper with bus equipment nor damage or deface the bus. - 11.
 Students shall not litter, tamper with, damage or deface any property at or near the bus stops. - 12.
 Students shall not bring animals, birds, reptiles, insects, or skateboards on the bus. - 13.
 Students shall not eat or drink while on the bus. - 14.
 Students shall be alert for traffic when leaving the bus.
-If you need to cross the street do so only with the escort of the driver. - 15.
+If student needs to cross the street, student should do so only with the escort of the driver. - 15.
 Students shall not use Emergency exits unless under the direction of the bus driver. - 16.
-Students shall stay clear of the 12-foot Danger Zone that surrounds the bus. - 17.
-Students are required to carry a bus card that will be scanned as students enter and exit the bus.
+Students are required to carry a bus card that will be scanned as students enter and exit the bus. - 17.
+Students are not allowed to bring balloons on the bus.
+Inflated balloons can easily obstruct the vision of the driver.